 - 06 Seagate External Hard Drive Not Working/Detected

 - 09 NVME Drive Not Showing Up

-See case in Reddit: "Hi guys.
-I recently bought a new SanDisk m.2 SSD, installed it to my mobo and it's not being picked up by my BIOS.
-I have updated my BIOS to the most recent version and also tried disconnecting my other SATA drives but no luck.
+See the case in Reddit: "Hi guys.
+I recently bought a new SanDisk m.2 SSD and installed it on my mobo, and my BIOS is not picking it up.
+I updated my BIOS to the most recent version and tried disconnecting my other SATA drives, but no luck.
 I am using a gigabyte z170 hd3p mobo and have a 120GB SSD for my OS and a 500GB HDD for storage.
-Hope someone out there can help me please".
+Hope someone out there can help me, please".

 Why is your M.2 SSD not showing up in Windows 10?
-Many users complained about M.2 SSD not detected on the forums like ASRock, Reddit, and tom's hardware.
-They've tried some methods but it doesn't work.
+Many users complained about M.2 SSD not being detected on the forums like ASRock, Reddit, and tom's hardware.
+They've tried some methods, but it doesn't work.

 |Workable Solutions||Step-by-step Troubleshooting|

 |Causes of M.2 SSD Not Showing Up||Your computer can't detect M.2 SSD when you haven't configured the BIOS setting or M.2 SSD is not properly connected to the device...|

 |M.2 SSD Not Detected in BIOS Laptop/PC||To fix M.2 SSD not detected in BIOS, you can configure your M.2 SSD in BIOS or reinstall the drive...|

 |M.2 SSD Not Detected in Disk Management||When M.2 SSD is not showing up in Disk Management, update its driver, and use Hardware and Devices...|